mit2009/200b-electronics-workshop/README.md

 # 2.00b Electronics Workshop 2023
-Click the above links for the example Arduino code!
+Click the above folders to see the example Arduino code!